jgayfer/pydest/README.md

 ---

-> decode_hash(hash_id, definition, language="en")
+> decode_hash(hash_id, definition, language='en')

 This function is a coroutine.

 Get the corresponding static info for an item given it's hash value.
-This function will download and extract the latest version of the Destiny 2 manifest to the current directory.
+The first time this is called, it will download and extract the latest version of the Destiny 2 manifest to the current directory if it isn't already there.
 It's recommended to keep this file around so that it isn't downloaded each time an item needs to be decoded.

 **Parameters**
 - `hash_id` - The unique identifier for this entity.
 Guaranteed to be unique for the type of entity, but not globally.
 When entities refer to each other in Destiny content, it is this hash that they are referring to.